prasunakunasani/AAFCjavaJunitLearning/README.md

 - Here: https://github.com/whereismybaymax/AAFCjavaJunitLearning/commit/7c4d3d0506820fea0b2986047f0218d14c7d6d84

 **What is Dependency Injection?**
 - Definition: The dependency inversion principle.
-The client delegates to calls to another object the responsibility of providing its dependencies.
+The client delegates calls to another object the responsibility of providing its dependencies.
 ![Dependency Injection - Car Factory](https://github.com/whereismybaymax/AAFCjavaJunitLearning/blob/master/Notes/Images/2018-04-11%2014_55_47-Spring%20%26%20Hibernate%20for%20Beginners%20_%20Udemy.png)
 - If you want a car that gets built at the factory on demand
     - Have to talk to the factory so they'll build the car for you